Soft Skill: Resilience

 Introduction

-As you embark on your journey through college and start contemplating your future career, it’s crucial to recognise the significance of soft skills.
+As you embark on your journey through university and start contemplating your future career, it’s crucial to recognise the significance of soft skills.
 Among these, resilience stands out as one of the most vital.
 Regardless of your chosen field, the ability to bounce back from setbacks and adapt to challenges can significantly impact your career success and personal growth.

 What is Resilience?